Jake Burger Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.14 team ERA that ranks 15th across all league pitching staffs.
+- The Angels have the 15th-ranked team ERA among all league pitching staffs (4.10).

-- Detmers makes the start for the Angels, his 14th of the season.
-He is 1-5 with a 4.02 ERA and 84 strikeouts in 69 1/3 innings pitched.
+- Ohtani gets the start for the Angels, his 10th of the season.
+He is 6-3 with a 3.24 ERA and 117 strikeouts through 89 2/3 innings pitched.

-- His most recent time out came on Wednesday against the Los Angeles Dodgers, when the left-hander tossed seven scoreless innings while allowing two hits.
+- The righty last appeared on Thursday against the Los Angeles Dodgers, when he went seven innings, allowing one earned run while giving up five hits.

-- The 23-year-old has put together a 4.02 ERA and 10.9 strikeouts per nine innings in 13 games this season, while allowing a batting average of .251 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.